troystribling/BlueCap/Documentation/CentralManager.md

 ### <a name="central_peripheral_connection">Peripheral Connection</a>

-After discovering a `Peripheral` a connection must be established to begin messaging.
-Connecting and maintaining a connection to a Bluetooth device can be difficult since signals are weak and devices may have relative motion.
-BlueCap provides connection events to enable applications to easily handle anything that can happen. `ConnectionEvent` is defined by,
+After discovering a `Peripheral` a connection must be established to run discovery and begin messaging.
+Connecting and maintaining a connection to a Bluetooth device can be difficult since signals are weak and devices may have relative motion. `BlueCap` provides connection events enabling applications to easily handle anything that can happen. `ConnectionEvent` is defined by,

 ```swift
 public enum ConnectionEvent {